MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/trait.md

 ---
 title: Trait - Common Data Model | Microsoft Docs
-description: Reference for CdmTraitDefinition.
+description: API reference for CdmTraitDefinition.
 author: jinichu
 ms.service: common-data-model
-ms.reviewer:
+ms.reviewer: deonhe
 ms.topic: article
 ms.date: 10/18/2019
-ms.author: jinichu
+ms.author: jibyun
 ---

 # Trait

-A trait helps express semantic meaning and structural guidance.
+A trait helps express the semantic meaning and structural guidance.
 Traits are essentially a metadata's metadata.
 Traits can extend other traits and have a format that is easy to understand and follow.
-(E.g. The trait *is.partition.format.CSV* describes a data partition in CSV format and has parameters that can provide additional information, such as which character to use as a delimiter).
+For example, the trait *is.partition.format.CSV* describes a data partition in CSV format and has parameters that can provide additional information, such as which character to use as a delimiter.

 ```
 public class CdmTraitDefinition extends CdmObjectDefinitionBase